renderedtext/ruby-101/README.md

 * Keeping everything in one file may be convenient at first, but:
   * it severely limits flexibility
   * it makes the code hard to debug, and difficult to reuse
-* Write each statement in a separate line, if you need to write two or more on the same line, separate them with a semicolon `;`
+* Write each statement in a separate line; if you write two or more on the same line, separate them with a semicolon `;`

 ## Ruby as an Object Oriented language